repowiserepowise

 Dead code is cheap to add and expensive to forget.
 A bot comment on new unreachable files or unused exports makes the cost visible while the branch is still open.

-Repowise’s dependency graph and dead-code detection exist for exactly this kind of check.
+repowise’s dependency graph and dead-code detection exist for exactly this kind of check.
 The graph finds what still matters.
 Dead-code analysis finds what no longer does.
 A comment here is not noise; it is cleanup pressure applied at the right time. (repowise.dev)

 Declining-health alert